Terms & Conditions

 We need your help to make this community a supportive place for every member.
 Here is how you can help:

-- Help keep the site friendly.
-If you fee others would find a video or comment mean, insulting or otherwise inappropriate, click the link that says “flag as inappropriate.”
-The MIT + K12 team will review, and may remove any project, comment, or post.
+Be respectful.
+Help keep the site and our other social media outlets friendly.
+If you feel others would find a video or comment mean, insulting or otherwise inappropriate, please contact us.

 Part of being a good member of this Site’s community means that you agree that you will use the Site in compliance with these TOS and all applicable local, state, national, and international laws, rules and regulations, including copyright laws and any laws regarding the transmission of technical data exported from your country of residence and all United States export control laws.
 You understand that certain types of content and certain destructive actions listed below are strictly prohibited on the Site and you agree that you will not post any content or partake in any activity listed.